Mailman (City Letter Carrier)

 Hypothetically speaking of course....
 Suppose we sent a care package to someone famous at their home address.
 The package says that it's out for delivery, but the status hasn't been updated for 3 days now.
 Any guesses?

-Asked by mtmom about 10 years ago
+Asked by mtmom over 10 years ago

 There is no need for you to be hypothetical in your question.
 I'm sure care packages are mailed to famous people all the time.
 Sometimes they give out their address of their personal representative or agent to maintain privacy of where they actually reside.
 It does seem strange or incorrect for a package to be out for delivery and no status update for three days.
 I'd normally say that if a package is out for delivery there should be some follow up status the same day (i.e. Delivered or Attempted).
 While I can't say for sure what happened to your package, hopefully it was delivered but the letter carrier forgot to scan it accordingly.
 This would be a mistake on our part.
 Thank you for your inquiry.

-Asked by Chris over 10 years ago
+Asked by Ella over 11 years ago